Cryptosporidium enteritis is an infection of the small intestine that causes diarrhea. The parasite Cryptosporidium causes this infection.

 Drugs such as nitazoxanide have been used in children and adults.
 Other drugs that are sometimes used include:

-However, these drugs often only help for a little while.
+These drugs often help only for a little while.
 It is common for the infection to return.

 In healthy people, the infection will clear up, but it can last up to a month.
-In people who are immunosuppressed, long-term diarrhea may cause weight loss and malnutrition.
+In people with a weakened immune system, long-term diarrhea may cause weight loss and malnutrition.

-Notify your health care provider if you develop watery diarrhea that does not go away within a few days, especially if you have a suppressed immune system.
+Contact your health care provider if you develop watery diarrhea that does not go away within a few days, especially if you have a weakened immune system.

 Proper sanitation and hygiene, including handwashing, are important measures for preventing this illness.

 Certain water filters can also reduce risk by filtering out the Cryptosporidium eggs.
 However, the pores of the filter must be smaller than 1 micron to be effective.
-If you are immunosuppressed, ask your doctor if you need to boil your water.
+If you have a weakened immune system, ask your doctor if you need to boil your water.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.